ShiftLeftSecurity/bctrace/README.md

 $ java -jar playground/hello-world/target/$ARTIFACT_ID-playground-hello-world-$VERSION.jar
 Hello world!
 ```
-By default, the generated agent contains two Hooks that log `String` constructor and `StringBuilder.append()` invocations.
+By default, the generated agent contains two hooks that log `String` constructor and `StringBuilder.append()` invocations.

 Now, run it again attaching the agent, and compare the results:
 ```bash